How can I enter?

 If you want to know which of the marshalling duties would be best for you, contact Neil Samuel by email email@example.com.
 He will be glad to hear from you.

 This is where you get to meet race drivers up close and personal.
 You could say that these are the folks who direct traffic– paddock marshals make sure everyone is parked where they’re supposed to be, and help direct those who aren’t sure.
 If you think the race track sometimes gets crowded, imagine what it is like where the cars park when they are not racing.
 Paddock is the group that is responsible for ensuring the safe and speedy passage of the race cars to the grid prior to their event, and from the track back to their paddock areas.
 Assembly area’s job is to make sure everyone is lined up in the proper order before they go out to practise or go to the start line if they are due to start racing.
 Paddock also works with Fire and Rescue and all emergency vehicles to ensure spectator safety and to provide clear access for all emergency vehicles.

-Start line’s job is to make sure everyone is lined up in the proper order before they start racing.
+Start line’s job is to make sure everyone is lined up in the correct manner before they start racing.
+Careful positioning of cars in relation to the start timing beams is essential so this can be a physical job pushing the cars that last few inches forward or back.
 This is where you get to meet drivers up close and personal.

 When an incident is serious, these folks take over.
 Fire Fighting and/or emergency medical skills are part of the Rescue Crew’s portfolio, though they also tow disabled cars off the track.
 Rescue crew are trained and expected to become highly skilled as para-medics and emergency rescue workers.